Nagorno-Karabakh: Armenia 'stands ready' for peace talks | DW | 02.10.2020

 France blamed Azerbaijan for initiating the recent conflict, with backing from its longtime ally, Turkey.

-The Ankara government insists that the three OSCE Group powers should have no role in peace negotiations.
+The Ankara government, meanwhile, insists that the three OSCE Group powers should have no role in peace negotiations.

 President Recep Tayyip Erdogan said a lasting ceasefire could be achieved only if "Armenian occupiers" withdrew from the disputed region.